 Sir William had long felt that the Royal Gardens at Kew, which had fallen into neglect after Banks’s death, had the potential to become the centre of botanical science for Great Britain and its empire.
 He initiated the construction of several glasshouses, including the famous Palm House, and organized the garden's beds in a more logical and scientific manner.
 His other innovations included the Museums of Economic Botany, the Herbarium and Library, the admission of the public to the Gardens on weekdays, and the publication of an official guidebook.
 Over the years Hooker was able to use his considerable charm and tact to expand the garden by acquiring many of the surrounding royal grounds.
 The gardens expanded from 11 to 75 acres, with an arboretum of 270 acres.
 It was mainly by Hooker's exertions that botanists were appointed to the government expeditions.
 He maintained his position as director until his death in 1865 at which time his son, Sir Joseph Hooker, took over as Director.
 He was engaged on the Synopsis filicum with J. G. Baker when he was attacked by a throat disease then epidemic at Kew, where he died on the 12th of August 1865.

-Born in Halesworth, Suffolk, when his father was professor at Glasgow University, six year-old Joseph accompany him to the university almost every day and attend his lectures, thus forming an interest in plant distribution.
+Born in Halesworth, Suffolk, when his father was professor at Glasgow University, six year-old Joseph accompanied him to the university almost every day and attended his lectures, thus forming an interest in plant distribution.
 Another early enthusiasm was travellers’ tales – he recalled sitting on his grandfather’s knee, looking at the pictures in Captain Cook’s Voyages.

 He was educated at the Glasgow High School,and went on to study medicine at Glasgow University, graduating M.D. in 1839.
 But his principal interest was botany.
 His degree qualified him for employment in the Naval Medical Service.
 He joined renowned polar explorer Captain James Clark Ross's Antarctic expedition to the South Magnetic Pole after receiving a commission as Assistant-Surgeon on HMS Erebus, for William's income would not allow Joseph to travel as a self-financed, gentlemanly companion to the captain as Charles Darwin had done on the Beagle.
 Instead as a lowly assistant surgeon he was subject to naval discipline and had many shipboard duties to perform.